 All AIA applications must include a narrative responding to the questions below as well as the relevant documentation supporting the narrative and application responses.
 Most local government units (LGUs) designated as distressed and their regional partners (e.g. non-distressed systems who are partnering with one or more distressed systems in an adjoining and concurrent Merger/Regionalization Feasibility Study) on the application will likely funded from the Viable Utility Reserve (VUR).

-Applications that will be funded out of the VUR will be prioritized for funding in the order below.
+Applications that will be funded out of the VUR will be prioritized for funding in the order below and must be approved by both the State Water Infrastructure Authority and the Local Government Commission.

 Distressed Category 1 (LGUs under fiscal control of the LGC) by Assessment Score